smooll-d/dotsetup/README.md

 ## Current Features and Upcoming Ones
 dotsetup is a pretty ambitious setup script, current features include:

-- Pretty printing of setup steps
+- Pretty printing of setup steps (v1.0.0)
-- Backups of files overwritten by dotfiles with the option of deletion
+- Backups of files overwritten by dotfiles with the option of deletion (v1.0.0)
-- Tracking of the time it took to finish setup
+- Tracking of the time it took to finish setup (v1.0.0)
-- Option to dry run the script before actually committing (`--dry-run`)
+- Option to dry run the script before actually committing (`--dry-run`, v1.0.0)
-- And of course the setup part of the script, but I don't think I have to mention this
+- Running from one script and letting dotsetup download everything (v1.1.0)

 Planned features include:

 - Setup from `archiso` to complete evironment ready to run on first reboot
 - Ability to run each script included with dotsetup seperately by calling dotsetup with options
-- Running from one script and letting dotsetup download everything

 ## Supported Distributions
 Currently dotsetup is only available on Arch Linux and I do not believe that will change.
 Unless I stop using Arch Linux and move to a different distro.